President's Advisory Committee on Environmental Sustainability

 Committee quorum shall be determined as fifty percent of voting Committee membership, plus one.
 Ex-officio members on the committee may appoint a designate if they are unable to attend a meeting, provided they give notice to the chair or the Director of Sustainability.

-Meeting agendas and any associated information for review will be circulated by the Sustainability Director, after review from the chair, at least five business days in advance of scheduled meeting times.
+Meeting agendas and any associated information for review will be circulated by the Sustainability Director, after review from the chair, five business days in advance of scheduled meeting times.
 The Sustainability Office will record minutes and circulate to the Committee within ten business days of the meeting, for approval at subsequent meetings.

 8. Working Groups